ninochang/presentations/swag-2024-Q1-openday/slides.md

 # Why WebRTC is not codec agnostic ?
 - Relies codecs supported by underlying browser.
 - Browser don't support specific codec for various reasons, like expensive livense to use H.265.
-- Hardware encoding requirement for some codec like H.265, AV1 (But newer chrome starts support hardware encode)
+- Hardware acceleration requirement for some codecs like H.265, AV1 (But newer chrome starts support hardware acceleration)

 ---
 [.build-lists: true]